Skip to main content

 • “Unlike other games, CPD never made me feel like I was at a disadvantage for actually having a life and obligations outside of watching the action timers go down.”

-• “If you are looking for a novel game, I would not recommend this.
-It features lazy writing and a boring story, with a broken RNG system that tries to ride the cyberpunk name.”
+• “If you are looking for a novel game, no, I would not recommend this.
+It is lazy writing and a boring story with broken RNG gameplay that tries to ride the Cyberpunk name.”

 • stability